 The costs of offshore processing are difficult to fully understand.
 Different figures have been provided in different Senate estimates and have not been updated to include the latest statistics.

-However, this is an underestimate as previously provided ‘lifetime costs’ for those financial years in Senate estimates are significantly higher.
-For example, in 2013-2014, the Senate estimates ‘lifetime cost’ is $1.1 billion, while the costs in the Portfolio Budget estimates for ‘IMA offshore management’ are reported as $721,016.
-This graph also does not show any foreign aid that was included as part of any deals (for example, the $40 million Cambodia received as part of its deal to resettle, in the end, a mere seven refugees).
+However, this is likely to be an underestimate because it counts only costs that are directly attributed to the offshore processing policy.
+For example, this would not include any foreign aid that was used as part of any resettlement deal (for example, the $40 million Cambodia received as part of its deal to resettle, in the end, a mere seven refugees).

 Over $2.5 billion has gone to Broadspectrum alone, a contractor that previously supplied services on both Manus and Nauru.
 The Australian Government has just increased the contract for the latest PNG contractor, Paladin Holdings, to $333 million, for a term of less than 18 months (and for around 600 people).
 That amounts to roughly half a million dollars per person just for those services, and despite the allegations of poor business practices.
 This graph shows the top five offshore processing contracts, according to their published value on AusTender (note: Canstruct is listed as both Canstruct International and Canstruct Pty Ltd).

 In contrast, the cost of processing people in Australia is comparatively small.
 These are the other possible options and their annual cost in the past financial year: